-Glock is a company with an interesting backstory.
-This Austrian company has grown, from a small manufacturer of household items, to being one of the largest pistol manufacturers in the world.
+Glock is an Austrian company that has grown from a small manufacturer of household items to one of the largest pistol manufacturers in the world.
 It is estimated that 65% of law enforcement agencies in the U.S. use Glock pistols and its worldwide share is not inconsiderable.
-The guns are definitely popular – the company’s history makes an interesting read.

 - A roundup of Glock 9mm pistols

 - Glock 19x 9mm

 - Explanation of Glock Generations here

 - Glock 45 9mm